SjaDrwsh/reactJs-charts/additional_questions.md

 What additional features/improvements do you think could help the customer gain more value from your application?

-- we can still add a lot of information regarding germany overview, tests and vaccination per state, vaccination types ..
+- we can still add a lot of information regarding germany`s overview, tests and vaccination per state, vaccination types ..

 Where do you see issues in your code that might cause issues in the future?
 How would you monitor the performance of your app?